ferrucc-io/ferruccio/content/posts/starting-a-blog.md

 To improve readability highlight important words with **bold** and *italics*.

 Sometimes it's also good practice to have a couple of short paragraphs that lead to a longer one, like I just did here.
+Avoid long sentences and long paragraphs, they're not easy on the eyes of the reader and will cause people to mindlessly scroll through your content.

 Once you've finished your post, sleep another night over it and post it the next day.

-If you feel sick at reading it the n-th time you've done a great job here.
+**If you feel sick at reading it the n-th time you've likely done a great job.**

 ## 🌎 Promote your Work